-An analysis on Ethereum’s competitor, Blockstack and the STX token.
+An analysis of Ethereum’s competitor, Blockstack, and the STX token.
 In the past three years, the blockchain ecosystem has seen tumultuous growth in new layer one infrastructure coming to the table.
 In short, virtually all of these solutions leverage distributed computing in an attempt to garner a vibrant ecosystem of web 3 applications.
 Most of these projects offered slightly different twists on how consensus is achieved, ultimately hoping to be the first protocol that brings blockchain technology to the masses.
 More importantly, infrastructure became a dominant investment trend in 2017 due in large part to the fat protocol thesis.

 In this week’s article, we’ll be taking a look at Blockstack, a decentralized computing platform fueled by STX tokens built with the mission to enable fair and open systems that allow users to control their own data.